Bobo Rockefeller

-Barbara "Bobo" Sears Rockefeller (September 6, 1916 – May 19, 2008), also known by her stage name Eva Paul, was an American actress.
+Barbara "Bobo" Sears Rockefeller (née Jievutė Paulekiūtė; September 6, 1916 – May 19, 2008), also known professionally as Eva Paul, was an American actress.
+She was married to Winthrop Rockefeller of the Rockefeller family from 1948 to 1954.
+They were the parents of Winthrop Paul Rockefeller.

 Early life and career

-Bobo was born in 6 September 1916 as Jievute Paulekiute (Lithuanian: Jievutė Paulekiūtė) to a family of Lithuanian origin.
+Bobo was born on 6 September 1916 as Jievute Paulekiute (Lithuanian: Jievutė Paulekiūtė) in Noblestown, Pennsylvania to Julius Paulekas, a coal miner, and Jieva (née Ivanavicius), both destitute Lithuanian immigrants.
+Her parents divorced shortly after her birth.

 She spent her childhood in Chicago.
 Later, her family moved to Indiana.
 At the age of 17, she became Miss Lithuania.
 For her education, she attended Northwestern University.

 She also held the position of third secretary at the U.S. embassy in Paris.
 She was also featured on Times cover.

 Personal

-She married Winthrop Rockefeller on February 14, 1948 in a small, private ceremony attended by less than 10 people, including best man Laurence Rockefeller and maid of honor Isabel Paul.
+She married Winthrop Rockefeller on February 14, 1948 in a small, private ceremony attended by fewer than 10 people, including best man Laurance Rockefeller and maid of honor Isabel Paul.
 She divorced Rockefeller in 1954, reporting they had already been separated for four years and following what newspapers described as a "fierce legal battle", she won custody of her son and a $5.5 million settlement.
 She later had a brief engagement to hotelier Charles W. Mapes in 1962.
 Her son, Winthrop Paul Rockefeller, a former lieutenant governor of Arkansas, died in 2006.

-She died on May 19, 2008 in Little Rock, Arkansas.
+She died on May 19, 2008, in Little Rock, Arkansas.